About TCQOLI

 TCQOLI includes two versions:

-- Fertility-inclusive version (10-domain model): includes a domain assessing concerns related to fertility and reproduction.
+- 10-question assessment: includes a domain assessing concerns related to fertility and reproduction when those factors are relevant.

 The scoring method remains the same; only the set of domains included in the model changes.